soumyadip1995/NLP/README.md

   - Read the blog post on [DSSM (Deep Semantic Similarity Model) - Building in TensorFlow](https://kishorepv.github.io/DSSM/) by Kishore P.V.
   - Read Chapter 10- Sequence Modeling, Recurrent and Recursive Nets  of the [Deep-Learning book by Ian Goodfellow](https://github.com/soumyadip1995/deep-learning-by-ian-goodfellow-full-pdf/blob/master/deeplearningbook.pdf)
 - #### Assignment
   - 3 Assignments, create a translator and a summarizer.
 All sequence to sequence models.
-In pytorch.
+In PyTorch.

 ## Week 5
 ### Dialog Systems and Transfer Learning